trickstereagle/MYSQL-DELETE-UPDATE-COMMAND-SYNTAX-CHECKER-USING-YACC/Merged/report.md

                 return 0;
                 }
             ;
 delete:     DELETE from
 	        ;

-from:       FROM table where |
+from:       FROM table where semicolon NEWLINE|
             FROM table semicolon NEWLINE |
             error {
                     yyerror(" : MISSING KEYWORD \"FROM\".\n");